coqui-ai/STT/doc/BUILDING_DotNet.rst

 Building Coqui STT native client for Windows
 ============================================

-Now we can build the native client of 🐸STT and run inference on Windows using the C# client, to do that we need to compile the ``native_client``.
+Now we can build the native client of 🐸STT and deploy on Windows using the C# client, to do that we need to compile the ``native_client``.

 **Table of Contents**